Cutting The Cord: 3 Ways To Play Violin Wirelessly

 If you've ever wished you could "plug in" without actually plugging in, then a wireless system might be just the thing for you.
 We have three great wireless options, each suited to different types of instruments.
 Read on to see which wireless system is the one for you.

-Summary: This is the most convenient, easy to use, affordable wireless, which we recommend for passive electric and acoustic-electric instruments.
+Summary: The G10/G10S are the most convenient, easy to use, affordable wireless, which we recommend for passive electric and acoustic-electric instruments.
 Not compatible with Yamaha SV-200, Cantini or Glasser Acoustic-Electric violin.

+If you own one of the aforementioned models that doesn't work well with the G10, or if you just need more range and even purer signal, the G30 is a great option.
 Like the G10 system above, the G30 from Line 6 can be used with solid-body electrics, acoustic electrics and acoustics with mounted pickups.
 Unlike the G10, the G30 works perfectly with any active model electric instrument (including Yamaha SV-200 and Glasser Ac/El).
 The G30 is ideal for professionals who value the purest possible tone.
 With its battery powered belt pack, which requires a short cable to connect instrument to transmitter, you do sacrifice some of the convenience of the G10.
 But what you get in return is even cleaner tone and about 6 times the reliable range (up to 300 feet!).
+Note that this model does require a short length of cable to connect from your instrument's output jack to the belt pack transmitter.

 Summary: Great long-range wireless with pure tone that works with any instrument or pickup system.